 That's when Hayato stopped typing altogether.
 "Look, I just want my Guncannon to work the next time we go up against the Zeeks, alright?" he looked down in near anger.
 "Damn Zakus can already outmaneuver our suits; god knows they have so much over us.
 So I'm trying to make my unit more responsive; it'll give me some compensation anyway."

 "Sounds like one of my exes."
 Kai commented dryly.
 He then held his hands up in surrender.
 "But that's beside the point.
-I know why you're doing it Hayato; what I don't get is you're doing it now." he gestured outward.
-"We're on a Federation world for Burke's sake!
+I know why you're doing it Hayato; what I don't understand is you're doing it now." he gestured outward.
+"We're on a Federation world for god's sake!
 The last thing we're going to be doing here is shooting at Zakus.
 Unless you count the ones in the arcade games."

 "Really?"
 Hayato inquired.
 "I remember a point in history where that attitude was abundant; specifically in the 1940s, when a certain country laid the bulk of its navy to anchor in a place called Pearl Harbor.
 Do you know what happened?"